NicholasMamo/NicholasMamo/blog/content/posts/document-pivot.md

 On what basis does a machine group together documents?
 Usually, on the words in the documents.
 If two documents are using the same words, they are probably about the same subject.
-In that case, the machine groups them together, but it’s not always so simple.
+In that case, the machine groups them together, but it's not always so simple.
 For example, read the following two tweets.

 > GOAL!